 Just about every runner who trains consistently and with some degree of intensity will suffer some type of injury.
 The stress of training and the repetitive nature of the sport makes it almost inevitable that somewhere along the way you will injure a body part, usually a running muscle.
+If you are suffering from an injury then make sure to contact a podiatrist.

 Fortunately, most common running injuries are relatively minor and more of an annoyance than anything else.
 But tell that to someone a week or two before a marathon and it’s a lot more than a minor annoyance.